 After Service: Cleaning Equipment

 The dishwasher is a fundamental element of the commercial kitchen and choosing the right size and type is essential.
-An under-counter dishwasher is a space-saving unit which is ideal for medium-sized venues.
+An under-counter dishwasher is a space-saving unit that is ideal for medium-sized venues.
 A pass-through is required for larger kitchens and a conveyor for very high volume used to clean a large number of dishes at once.
 Your venue may also need to consider separate glass and pot washing machines to cater for different temperature requirements.

 Domestic vs. Commercial Catering Appliances